Kiss (comics): Kiss

 The flagship monthly Kiss comic published by Dynamite revolves around four teenagers who begin to question the nature of the isolated post-apocalyptic city they are forced to live in and are determined to unlock the secrets of their society.
 It debuted in October 2016 and is currently still on-going.

 Kiss: The Demon

 Gene Simmons' character "The Demon" was given a 4-issue spin-off title by Dynamite, with the series being published from January 2017 through April 2017.

 Kiss/Vampirella

 Dynamite's 5-issue crossover series with Vampirella is set to be published monthly from June 2017 through October 2017.

+Phantom Obsession

+Dynamite's 5-issue series called Phantom Obsession was published monthly from August 2021 through December 2021.

 Collections

 Kiss Kompendium

-The Kiss Kompendium is a hardcover collection of Kiss comics released on December 8, 2009 by Harper Design.
+The Kiss Kompendium is a hardcover collection of Kiss comics released on December 8, 2009, by Harper Design.
 It compiles both issues of the Marvel Comics Super Special, issues #1 & #5, the Marvel Kissnation comic, the comic printed especially for 1995 book, KISStory, along with the Psycho Circus and the Dark Horse comic series.
 The book also features exclusive Kiss photos taken backstage during the band's Sonic Boom tour, as well as commentary by band members Gene Simmons and Paul Stanley.